nathanchance/android-kernel-clang/README.md

 Google compiles the Pixel 2 kernel with Clang.
 They shipped the device on Android 8.0 with a 4.4.56 kernel compiled with Clang 4.0 and upgraded to Android 8.1 with a 4.4.88 kernel compiled with Clang 5.0.
 According to [Google's Clang README](https://android.googlesource.com/platform/prebuilts/clang/host/linux-x86/#llvm-users), it seems very likely they will ship Android 9.0 with a kernel compiled with Clang 6.0.

-Google recently committed to compiling all Chromebook 4.4 kernels with Clang ([commit](https://chromium-review.googlesource.com/809774), [LKML](https://lkml.org/lkml/2018/4/3/567)).
+Google recently started compiling all Chromebook 4.4 kernels with Clang in R67 ([commit](https://chromium-review.googlesource.com/809774), [LKML](https://lkml.org/lkml/2018/4/3/567)).

 Further information on the motive behind compiling with Clang: